CategoriesFeatured Life at St. Philip Profiles from SPD Reflections on the Life of Faith Uncategorized What I'm Reading

 In the pages of this blog, I have a section called “What I’m Reading,” which I try to keep current with what I’m reading right now.
 Here, though, is a list of ten books I’ve gone back to again and again, and which I’ve recommended to others on many occasions.
-You can also learn more about what I’m reading on my Shelfari page.

 - Mere Christianity, C.S.
 Lewis.
 Arguably the most important book on Christianity written in the 20th century.
 It was originally delivered by Lewis as a series of talks on BBC radio during World War II.
 It is clear, compelling, and intellectually rigorous.
 The truth is I could fill this entire list with works by Lewis, including essays like “The Weight of Glory” or “Membership” or “Fern-Seed and Elephants,” or volumes like The Great Divorce or The Screwtape Letters.
 His concept of “chronological snobbery” – the erroneous presumption that we are smarter and more sophisticated than those who have gone before us simply because we live after them, which he addresses in his autobiography Surprised by Joy – is a particularly helpful corrective to the uncritical, unreflective assumptions we carry around about the world and ourselves.